 Being prepared means planning ahead with a whole house backup generator.
 They're quiet, and powerful enough to run everything in your home and they even turn on automatically when you're away.

-Our technicians are trained in the latest technology to recommend, install and maintain your whole house generator.
+Our technicians at Mick's Electric Inc. in Rapid City are trained in the latest technology to recommend, install and maintain your whole house standby generators.